The Malcolm Coates Prep@Pingree Program

 The program has been instrumental in breaking down cultural and social boundaries and in building understanding among young people from disparate backgrounds.
 We have witnessed the program's impact on Pingree students who have worked for Prep@Pingree over the years in their choices of majors and careers.
 One Pingree alumna started a program similar to Prep@Pingree in her local college community, while another Pingree graduate who earned a civil engineering degree in college decided to become a faculty member at The Governor's Academy and still teaches math and engineering at Prep@Pingree each summer.

 The program has also had a ripple effect at independent schools such as Glen Urquhart School, Boston University Academy, and Noble & Greenough School, which have adopted our model.
-Prep@Pingree is working closely with The Steppingstone Foundation's National Partnership for Educational Access and an organization called Private Schools with a Public Purpose.
+Prep@Pingree is working closely with The Steppingstone Foundation's National Partnership for Educational Access.
 We are encouraging other independent schools to initiate such programs so that more students will enjoy life-altering opportunities for summer enrichment and secondary school choices.

 For more information or to apply, please click here or contact Executive Director Steve Filosa at 978-468-4415 x265 (firstname.lastname@example.org) or Program Director Paul Mayo at 978-468-4415 x205 (email@example.com).